fpicarras/obsidian-main-vault/Universidade/classes/csph-main.md

 For example, if we use #FMA (Fused Add and Multiplication - makes the two operations at the same time) instead of ADD/MUL we would have *double* the processed Flops in the same clock cycle, therefore, increasing the peak performance bound by two times.

 For the #AVX2 we would have the same performance as the #AVX512 : the vector length is halved but there is another port.
-The #SSE operations would have half the peak performance and the **
+The #SSE operations would have half the peak performance and the *Scalar* half of that.
+***